hammaadworks/whatcha-do.in/docs/wiki/journal-on-marked-next-day-clearing-strategy.md

                 node.completed_at = newCompletedStatus ? new Date().toISOString() : null;

                 // --- NEW JOURNAL LOGIC (Start) ---
-                journalActivityService.logActivity(
+                if (newCompletedStatus) { // If becoming completed await journalActivityService.logActivity(
                       user.id,
-                    new Date(), // Log for today
+                      new Date(), // Log for today (completion time) {
-                    {
                           id: node.id,
                           type: 'action',
                           description: node.description,
                           is_public: node.is_public,
-                      status: newCompletedStatus ? 'completed' : 'uncompleted',
+                          status: 'completed', // Explicitly 'completed'
-                      // details can be added if action nodes have more attributes }
+                      }
                   );
+              } else if (!newCompletedStatus && oldActionNode?.completed && oldActionNode?.completed_at) { // If becoming uncompleted and was previously completed
+                  await journalActivityService.removeActivity(
+                      user.id,
+                      new Date(oldActionNode.completed_at), // Use the original completion date for removal oldActionNode.id,
+                      'action',
+                      oldActionNode.is_public ?? false
+                  );
+              }
                 // --- NEW JOURNAL LOGIC (End) ---
                 return true;
               }